Link to all chapters

 Ryou had his usual sudden surge into awareness that made him envy people whose gentle transitions to consciousness reintroduced them progressively to their worries.
 Instead, the past few hours jumped out at him like a mugger, along with all the bodily signals to inform him that he was nowhere near as comfortable as when he’d drifted off.

 He was half draped, half tied onto someone’s back.
 Darius, of course; Ryou recognized the dark mud-caked hair in his field of vision as his eyes opened, the clink of disks near his ear.

 “Whu-...”
-Ryou lifted his head – his body was at least responding to him now – cleared his throat and blinked muzzily, trying to focus.
+Ryou lifted his head.
+His body was at least responding to him now.
+He cleared his throat and blinked muzzily, trying to focus.
 “Where are we...?
 Why...?”

 “Welcome back,” said Darius.
 “You’ve been asleep awhile, or so says the sun.”
 He was walking with a firm soldierly stride.
 Each step forced Ryou’s thighs into the leather of a carrying harness, improvised out of both their belts.
 Ryou wondered how he could have slept through it all, including the discomfort of being carried like this.
 Darius’s voice was too loud near his ear.
 His head was aching, the bright Assyrian sunlight drilling into his eyes.

 Ryou cleared his throat again.
 His voice was hoarse.
 “Why are you carrying me?”